-All overtime-eligible employees will be compensated at the rate of time-and-one-half for all hours worked over 40 in one workweek.
-PTO and paid holidays do not count toward "hours worked."
-Compensation will take the form of either time-and-one-half pay or banked as compensatory time as determined by the employee.
-Compensatory time is banked paid time off and is earned at the rate of one-and-one-half hours off for each hour of overtime worked.
+All Oovertime-eligible employees will be compensated at the rate of time-and-one-half for all hours worked over 40 in one workweek.
+Paid holidays do count toward "hours worked."

+Career firefighters will be compensated at the rate of time-and-one-half for all hours worked over 159 in the designated 21-day cycle.
+Firefighter Holiday Leave hours do not count towards "hours worked."